AyanPerez/CESAR-Coding-Challenge/Solution 2/README.md

 https://pl.kotl.in/ZnZ30xFzC
 ```

-## Explain
+## Explanation
 ```
-As the algorithm checks all N items of array, where N is the length of array given, the complexity is O (n).
+The proposed algorithm verifies all N items of array to check how many letters has not been changed of position.
+Then, as the worse case is checked all items, the complexity is O(n).
 ```